maxrothman/config/README.md

   * In System Preferences>Users & Groups, unlock then right click on your user and select "Advanced Options"
   * Change "Login shell" to `/usr/local/bin/bash`
 * In System Preferences>Keyboard>Shortcuts, disable all of the shortcuts involving ctrl.
 A bunch of them are used by VSCode, but Apple decided it'd be better to use them for switching spaces.
+* In System Preferences>Users & Groups>your user>Login Items, add the following:
+  * BetterTouchTool
+  * Alfred 4
+  * Docker
+  * LastPass
+  * HyperSwitch
+  * Itsycal
+* Set up Itsycal:
+  * In Itsycal's preferences, in the area for "Datetime pattern", enter `E MMM d  h:mm a`
+  * Check "Hide icon"
+  * ⌘Click and drag the Itsycal item in the menu bar next to the normal time and date display
+  * In System Preferences>Date & Time>Clock, un-check "Show date and time in menu bar"
+* In System Preferences>Keyboard>Text, uncheck "Correct spelling automatically and "Add period with double-space
+* in System Preferences>Dock, un-check "Show recent applications in Dock"
+* Right click on the dock and select "Turn Hiding On"

 ## Complete
 * brew packages